zeek/package-manager/doc/quickstart.rst

 -------------------

 After installing via :program:`pip`, additional configuration is required.
-First, make sure that the :program:`bro-config` script that gets installed with :program:`bro` is in your :envvar:`PATH`.
+First, make sure that the :program:`zeek-config` script that gets installed with :program:`bro` is in your :envvar:`PATH`.
 Then, as the user you want to run :program:`zkg` with, do: